jeffrfitz/CS207/README.md

 - Soldering the DS1037 RTC module.
 It was a challenge, an easier method would have been to purchase a DS3231.
 - Power sources, how to maximize portability.
-- Learning the uses of the I2C protocol.
+- Learning the uses of the I2C protocol and drawing the modules used in Fritzing (namely Serial Interface Board Module 1602).